JohnBehnke/BehnkeDotDev/Content/posts/2024/09/24/hello_world.md

 **No clue.**

+But that's the fun part.
+I can't figure out what's going to end up here _unless I start putting stuff here_.
+It doesn't have to be perfect.
+It doesn't even have to be good.
+It just has to exist.

-But hey, I think I got the RSS feed working, so if you want to follow along, there’s that.
+I think I got the RSS feed working, so if you want to follow along, there’s that.

 🙂